 Why the time is right for local authorities to embrace low-code solutions.

-Arguably, Australian local authorities have faced more extreme challenges in the last couple of years than they have in their long history, and are now facing “social and economic challenges unseen in peace-time Australia,” according to ALGA President Linda Scott.
+Arguably, Australian local authorities have faced more extreme challenges in the last couple of years than in their long history.
+They are now facing “social and economic challenges unseen in peace-time Australia,” according to ALGA President Linda Scott.
 Hot on the heels of the pandemic came flooding for many in the east, and bushfires in the west.
-Local government has and is responding flexibly and with innovation.
-Communities have shown that they are, well, communities; councils have supported local businesses in their pivot to new ways of working; and millions have been poured into capital works and other local employment-generating programs.
+The local government has and is responding flexibly and with innovation.
+Communities have shown that they are, well, communities; councils have supported local businesses in their pivot to new ways of working, and millions have been poured into capital works and other local employment-generating programs.

-What does this have to do with low-code?
-Well, as technology solutions have been brought into play to help with many issues faced by local authorities, they have also had challenges of their own.
+What does this have to do with low code?
+As technology solutions have been brought into play to help with many issues faced by local authorities, they have also had challenges of their own.
 Legacy systems have proliferated, leading to data silos.
 ‘Home-grown’ systems from spreadsheets to ad-hoc solutions have emerged in different departments.
 Processes remain stubbornly manual, or inefficient and poorly ‘automated’.
 Platforms purchased years ago cost more to maintain than the value they deliver.

 In terms of applications, numerous capabilities demanded by local authorities have already been developed on low-code platforms.
 Examples include dynamic case management, grants management, acquisition management, onboarding, document management, and correspondence and communication management.
 In each case, applications can be tailored to a specific council’s needs and processes.